duckdb/duckdb-web/docs/extensions/postgres.md

 INSERT INTO postgres_db.tbl VALUES (42, 'DuckDB');
 ```

 Many operations on PostgreSQL tables are supported.
-All these operations directly modify the PostgreSQL database, and the result of subsequent operations can then be read using Postgres.
+All these operations directly modify the PostgreSQL database, and the result of subsequent operations can then be read using PostgreSQL.
 Note that if modifications are not desired, `ATTACH` can be run with the `READ_ONLY` property which prevents making modifications to the underlying database.
 For example:

 ```sql